AQB270 Aquaculture - Breeding and Genetics

 Lecture notes/slides and some additional papers.
 An updated reading list will be available on the course Canvas website.

-HFA200 or AQB200 is recommended, but not required
+HFA200 or similar courses is recommended, but not required

 Basic knowledge in statistics and genetics